 The Swamp is a serious step-up from anything you’ve faced so far, so don’t take the area lightly.
 Make sure you have a portal ready to go once you land and get your third base up and running as soon as possible.
 Make a habit of doing this in every new biome that you explore.

-When you’re exploring the Swamp, you’re looking for more dungeons (the key you got from the boss opens the dungeon.)
+When exploring the Swamp, you’re looking for more dungeons (the key you got from the boss opens the dungeon.)
 These look similar to the ones you explored earlier.
 However, these let you mine scrap iron which is the next progression step in your material quality.

 Preparing for Boss three